-It is a best practice recommendation that when the application tier synchronization is initiated on the storage, the standby database is also recovered to be up to the same point in time.
-This can happen by virtue of Oracle Data Guard being configured in Managed Recovery mode for the database or by explicit user initiation.
+It is recommended that the standby database be synchronized when the application tier synchronization is initiated on the storage.
+This synchronization occurs automatically because Oracle Data Guard is configured in Managed Recovery mode (the recommended configuration) for the database.
+If the standby database is not in